Skip to main content

 If you are just beginning to save, experts typically recommend the first thing you save for is an emergency fund.
 Any savings can help you stay afloat in an emergency, but having enough to cover three to six months of your expenses can keep you financially well in moments of distress.

-1. Determine how much you need to save in case of an emergency with the Smart About Money calculator or the CashCourse emergency savings worksheet.
+1. Determine how to meet your savings goals in case of an emergency with the FDIC My Emergency Savings Fund Plan tool or the CashCourse emergency savings worksheet.

 2. Work your emergency savings into your budget.
-Our pay down debt section above has tips for helping you adjust your expenses.
+The pay down debt section above has tips for helping you adjust your expenses.

 3. To help prevent medical emergencies, and with them emergency expenses, keep up on preventive care.
 University insurance plans include preventive care at no out-of-pocket expense.